Four-point strategy reduces risk of multiorgan involvement.

-When a child is suspected of having a musculoskeletal infection, care team members must quickly address four key issues that will direct treatment, including one on the question of severity.
+When a child is suspected of having a musculoskeletal infection, care team members must quickly address four key issues that will direct treatment, including determining the degree of severity.

 Focusing on these issues provides a logical framework for teams to identify, triage, and treat presenting patients.
 Vanderbilt University Medical Center researchers have recently published an updated, expanded version of this four-question framework in the journal Orthopedic Clinics of North America.